Centennial Exposition: Machinery Hall

 Amenities available to the visitors within the hall were rolling chairs, telegraph offices, and dinner for fifty cents.
 Machinery Hall had 8,000 operating machines and was filled with a wide assortment of hand tools, machine tools, material handling equipment, and the latest fastener technology.

-Some of the sandstone that was used to build the hall was from Curwensville, PA.
+Some of the sandstone that was used to build the hall was from Curwensville, Pennsylvania.